-College - In addition to donated securities, the College is authorized to invest idle funds as provided by G.S.
+College - The College is authorized to invest idle funds as provided by G.S.
 115D-58.6.
 In accordance with this statute, the College and the Board of Trustees manage investments to ensure they can be converted into cash when needed.